Iowa swung fiercely to Trump. Will it swing back in 2020?

 “Still, that’s one in four of your family that’s not locked down,” Stineman said.

-There are also signs Iowa Democrats have shaken some of the apathy that helped Trump and hobbled Clinton in Iowa in 2016.

-Democratic turnout in 2018 leaped from the previous midterm in 2014 from 57% to 68%, according to the Iowa Secretary of State.
-Republican turnout, which is typically higher, also rose, but by a smaller margin.
+Democratic turnout in 2018 leaped from the previous midterm in 2014, according to the Iowa Secretary of State.
+Republican turnout also rose, but by a smaller margin.

-Overall turnout in Iowa, as in more reliably Democratic-voting presidential states of Michigan, Pennsylvania and Wisconsin, was down in 2016, due mostly to a downturn in Democratic participation.

-“The trend was down, across the board,” said Ann Selzer, who has conducted The Des Moines Register’s Iowa Poll for more than 25 years.
-“So it doesn’t take much to create a Democratic victory in these upper Midwestern states.”

 Perhaps, but Trump has his believers, too.